 Charles E. Gilbert Loan Program

 This low-interest loan program is available to medical students who are graduates of the University of Maine.
-Annual amounts vary depending upon availability of funds and the total number of eligible applicants.
+Annual amounts vary depending upon availability of funds and the total number of eligible applicants (for the 2017–2018 year, award amounts were $25,000–$35,000 per year, based on year in the program).
 Applications are available by contacting the University of Maine Office of Financial Aid.

 Office of Student Financial Aid